-Once a person or an entity is injured by the negligence of another person or entity, the elements of negligence are essential to the theory of the case.
+Once a person or an entity is injured by the negligence of another person or entity.
+As such, the elements of negligence are essential to the theory of the case.
 The “causation” element generally relates to whether the defendant’s actions hurt the plaintiff.
 It is often not clear who or what injured the plaintiff.
-Sometimes it is clear that the defendant injured the plaintiff, but it is not all that clear that the defendant caused the plaintiff’s injuries.
+Sometimes it is clear that the defendant injured the plaintiff.
+But it is not clear that the defendant caused the plaintiff’s injuries.

 Actual Cause (Causation in Fact)

-To determine whether the defendant’s conduct can be considered a proximate cause of the plaintiff’s injury, the injured party must show that the cause of the damage was a cause “In fact.”, and there are several tests* that’s used to determine this:
+To determine whether the defendant’s conduct can be considered a proximate cause of the plaintiff’s injury, the injured party must show that the cause of the damage was a cause “In fact.” and there are several tests* that are used to determine this:

 (i) “But for” Test